-The first web accessibility standards were published in May, 1999, and despite being published over 20 years ago, there are millions of websites that simply aren’t accessible – and it isn’t just users who are losing out.
+The Guidelines for Website Accessibility were published in May, 1999, and despite being published over 20 years ago, there are millions of websites that simply aren’t accessible – and it isn’t just users who are losing out.

 The W3C (The World Wide Web Consortium) is the main international standards organisation for the internet and it created the “Web Content Accessibility Guidelines” 2.1 (WCAG 2.1), which aim to make web and app content more accessible to people with disabilities, which includes people with: